tobega/tailspin-v0/TailspinReference.md

   Array content criteria can have a [multiplier](#multipliers) attached.

   The simplest array content matching tests if there exist elements in any order so that each criterion is met, with extra content ignored.
-In this mode, the `+` and `*` multipliers don't matter much, while the `?` and `=` multipliers will make sure they are not exceeded.
+In this mode, the `?` and `=` multipliers will make sure they are not exceeded, while an element without multiplier acts as if having multiplier `+`, because extra content is allowed.
   E.g. `<[<=3|=5>]>` tests if there is any element that is either a 3 or a 5, while `<[<=3>,<=5>]>` tests that the array contains at least one each of 3 and 5.
   Note that criteria will be matched in order for each element until the first matching criterium is found.

+  At the end of the content matcher, the symbol VOID may be written to signify that no extra content is allowed.

-  Complete and sequential content matching is a future feature.
+  Sequential content matching is a future feature.

   Note the possibility of using inverse matching to exclude extra content, e.g. `<~[<~=3|=5>]>` will test that the array only contains 3's and 5's, i.e. it is not an array that contains an element